kdaily/aws-cli/proposals/pr-contrib-guide.md

 guidance from AWS.

-A idea that has not been vetted by the community and the maintainers is difficult to approve.
+A idea that has not been vetted by the community and the maintainers is difficult to approve; it's hard to have a conversation when it involves an idea proposal as well as code changes.
+It usually ends in an unmerged pull request or significant code revision, which is effort that was unnecessarily expended by the user and potentially the maintainer.
 We need a structured process for the life cycle of an idea that can culminate in a community contribution.
+We also need to prioritize issues against other requests from the community given the effort to contribute for users and review for maintainers.

 #### Competing priorities and limited bandwidth